-The Configuration Performance Metrics Dialog
+The Configuration Performance Metrics Dialogs

-Configuration Performance Metrics Dialog
+Analyzing Configuration Performance

 You're probably familiar with optimization errors from the display in the Optimization Status tab of the Output window when the optimization is running.
 See the figure below for an example.